sebastianspicker/phyphox-arduino-classroom-kit/README.md

 A working tree for phyphox-arduino-classroom-kit with an evolving implementation history.

 ## Overview
-phyphox-arduino-classroom-kit keeps setup, verification, and known limitations in one place.
+phyphox-arduino-classroom-kit records the stable project shape and the work still worth checking.

 ## Status
 Lifecycle stage: publication.
-Earlier setup detail now lives in maintained guidance.
+Maintenance guidance now reflects the stable shape.

 ## Development
 - Aligned local and CI checks for string.